Back to Resources

 Impact Assessment Framework

 Quantify the impact across multiple dimensions.
 How many records were exposed?
 Which systems were offline and for how long?
 Were customers directly affected?
 What was the financial cost including incident response fees, legal expenses, and lost revenue?
-Document regulatory implications: was this a reportable breach under GDPR, HIPAA, or state breach notification laws?
+Document regulatory implications: was this a reportable breach under GDPR, HIPAA, CERT-In, or state breach notification laws?
 Include reputational impact where measurable.
 The impact section is what leadership and the board care about most.

 Corrective Actions That Stick